+Accelerated filer \square

+Smaller reporting company □

-Large accelerated filer 🗹 Accelerated filer $\square$ Non-accelerated filer $\square$ (Do not check if a smaller reporting company) Emerging growth company $\square$ Smaller reporting company $\square$ If an emerging growth company, indicate by check mark if the registrate period for complying with any new or revised financial accounting stand Exchange Act. □ Indicate by check mark whether the registrant is a shell company (as ( $\square$ No $\boxdot$ defined in Rule 12b-2 of the Exchange Act).
-Yes As of January 18, 2018, the total number of shares outstanding of t shares, net of treasury shares. he registrant's Common Stock was 119,945,293
+Emerging growth company \square If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Ye \square No \square As of April 19, 2018, the total number of shares outstanding of the registrant's Common Stock was 117,981,593 shares net of treasury shares.